Fly Fishing For Steelhead and Rainbows on the Famous Deschutes River

 Internet / Communications

-Wi-Fi is available at several motels in the Maupin area.
-Most cell phone will not work in the river canyon, but will if you drive to the top of the hill and leave the canyon.
+Wireless internet is available at several motels in the Maupin area.
+Most cell phones will not work in the river canyon, but will if you drive to the top of the hill and leave the canyon.

 How To Get There

 Anglers wanting to fish Central Oregon can fly directly into Roberts Field/Redmond Municipal Airport (RDM) in Redmond, OR or into Portland International Airport (PDX).
 From both places, you can then rent a car and make a short and easy drive to Maupin.

 Arrival and Departure Details / Times